magic003/objc/examples/macos_tray/README.md

 This is another implementation of the [macos_tray](https://github.com/vlang/v/tree/master/examples/macos_tray) example from the vlang repo.
 It shows how to use `objc` bindings without writing any Objective-C code.

-It lacks the following features:
-* App delegation.
-* Action handler for menu item clicks.